How To Ask For A Pay Raise

 1. Do Your Research

 Make sure you have a good reason (better if there are more than one) — “I want to make more money” is not a good reason.
-An excellent reason to ask for a raise is if you have the skills and knowledge, been a good performer, and are making less than the average salary.
+An excellent reason to ask for a raise is if you have the skills and knowledge, have been a good performer, and are making less than the average salary.
 Here are some excellent resources to do your research:

 2. Mentally Prepare Yourself